The Green Elephant: Production

 The movie was filmed during the summer of 1999 at several different locations.
 One of them was the basement in the house that belonged to the photographer Sergei Rodkevich, located near the Kurskaya metro station.
 Another site was the basement of an abandoned factory building in Moscow's Faleevsky Lane, which was called the "Factory of Cardinal Art" (the building at Sofiyskaya Embankment, 26/1, which currently is the headquarters of Rosneft).
 The last room was discovered by musicians Alexei Tegin and Svyatoslav Ponomarev. who were later joined by Vladimir Epifantsev, who occupied the right side of the Factory, and built the Prok-Theater there, in the basement of which the shooting took place.
 On the territory of the "Factory", they found overcoats in which the characters of the film put on, and a plate used as props.
 Some of the costumes were provided by Alexander Malyshev.
 The "Corridor" scenes, with the participation of the character Alexander Maslaev, were in the underpass of one of the Moscow metro stations.
 No investments were required for the arrangement of the film set.
 According to Sergei Pakhomov, the film could have been made "only in that cheap style".
 Oleg Mavromati, the film's producer, admitted in an interview that he used "something like brainwashing in a sect" to convince the actors to "play the right way".
 According to him, “people did not want to risk their lives and health, or reputation, and one had to be cunning ...
 Setting a personal example also worked.
 If someone did not want, for example, to drink blood, then I did it first”.
 The task of Svetlana Baskova as a director, according to Pakhomov, "was to correct improvisational flows" due to the very high degree of improvisation in the film, and the film itself "dictated the production process".
 The actors did not rehearse - according to Alexei Tegin, "being in this basement, such dialogues are natural ... there was total improvisation, which is good".
 The blood used in the last scenes was brought from a real slaughterhouse.
 “Real blood from the slaughterhouse, real feces” said Mavromati, who also said that Maslaev actually hung himself and was barely brought back to life.
-To imitate feces, the “Slivochnoye Poleno” desert was used.
+To imitate feces, the “Slivochnoye Poleno” dessert was used.

 The film was shot on an amateur (S-VHS, DV-cam) video camera.
 According to one version, the name of the film is taken from the song of the same name by Pakhomov, written specifically for the film, however, Mavromati claims that the title of the film came from another film Pink Flamingos, under the influence of which The Green Elephant was partly filmed.
 In the Cult of Cinema program on the Russia-K TV channel, Baskova noted that the film, in a certain sense, was conceived as a protest against the Chechen War.